The Church in Exile

 - unchangeable in faith.

-The Vatican II antichurch, by teaching heresy, religious liberty, ecumenism, indifferentism, modernism, demonstrates by that very act that it is not the Mystical Body.
+The Vatican II antichurch, by teaching heresy, religious liberty, ecumenism, indifferentism, and modernism, demonstrates by that very act that it is not the Mystical Body.

 The Fathers teach that the Church must undergo the Passion of her Divine Head.